-Charis E. Kubrin is Associate Professor of Criminology, Law and Society and (by courtesy) Sociology.
+Charis E. Kubrin is Professor of Criminology, Law and Society and (by courtesy) Sociology.
 Professor Kubrin’s research focuses on neighborhoods, race, and violence as central to social disorganization theory.
 A related line of research examines the intersection of music, culture and social identity, particularly as it applies to hip-hop and minority youth in disadvantaged communities.
-In 2005, Professor Kubrin received the Ruth Shonle Cavan Young Scholar Award from the American Society of Criminology and the Morris Rosenberg Award for Recent Achievement from the District of Columbia Sociological Society.
+In 2005, Professor Kubrin received the Ruth Shonle Cavan Young Scholar Award from the American Society of Criminology (a national award given to recognize outstanding scholarly contributions to the discipline of criminology) and the Morris Rosenberg Award for Recent Achievement from the District of Columbia Sociological Society (given to recognize outstanding sociological achievement during the past three years).
+In 2014, Professor Kubrin received the University of California, Irvine, School of Social Ecology, Dean's Diversity Research Award (given to recognize excellence in research on diversity and inclusion) and the American Society of Criminology, Division on People of Color and Crime, Coramae Richey Mann Award (for outstanding contributions of scholarship on race/ethnicity, crime, and justice).
 In 2007, she was a visiting fellow at the Centre for Criminology at Oxford University.

 Web Links of Research Sites

 I host a website dedicated to providing information and resources related to the use of rap lyrics as evidence in criminal trials.

 I co-direct the Irvine Laboratory for the Study of Space and Crime.